the-creative-tester/blog/_posts/2015-11-10-Python-Browser-Automation.md

 ### Introduction

 In this post, we will have a look at using [Selenium WebDriver](http://www.seleniumhq.org/projects/webdriver/) within a Python context.
-This is my first usage of Python, and I thought it would be useful to share how we can use Selenium WebDriver for those that a new to Web Browser Automation.
-We will make use of the [Page Objects](http://selenium-python.readthedocs.org/page-objects.html) design pattern which allows for reusability and also reduction in duplicatted code.
-We will then make us of [Lettuce](http://lettuce.it/), which is a BDD tool based on Cucumber which will allow us to describe our features and scenarios in a natural language with steps that ultimately call our Python functions and drive the browser.
-We will also make use of [Nose](http://nose.readthedocs.org/en/latest/testing_tools.html), which will allow us to use friendly aids to help with our assertions.
+This is my first usage of Python, and I thought it would be useful to share how to use and setup Selenium WebDriver for those that are new to Web Browser Automation.
+We will make use of the [Page Objects](http://selenium-python.readthedocs.org/page-objects.html) design pattern which allows for reusability and also reduction in duplicated code.
+We will then make use of [Lettuce](http://lettuce.it/), which is a BDD tool based on Cucumber which allows us to describe our features and scenarios in a natural language wrapping steps that ultimately call our Python functions and drive the browser.
+We will also make use of [Nose](http://nose.readthedocs.org/en/latest/testing_tools.html), which allows us to use friendly aids to help with our assertions.

 ### Installation